deerwalkrnd/deerwalk-school-library-frontend/README.md

 3. Run `npm run dev` or `npm run build`.
 Both commands automatically execute `scripts/generate-theme.js`, which regenerates `src/config/generated-theme.css` from the JSON file.
 4. If you tweak the config while the dev server is running, rerun `node scripts/generate-theme.js` (or restart the dev server) so the CSS variables refresh.

-> Tip: commit both `school.config.json` and the generated CSS so deployments pick up your branding without an extra build step.

 ## Project Structure

 ```